paulgavrikov/visualkeras/paper.md

 The visualization of Artificial Intelligence (AI) and Machine Learning (ML) models plays a crucial role for understanding and communicating their architecture.
 The effectiveness of such visualizations plays a key role in the scientific process.
 Although detailed descriptions of model architectures and mathematics are often provided in research papers, architectural diagrams are essential for conveying complex structures and relationships in a more accessible manner.

 The Keras package [@Chollet2015] provides a high-level API for building and training deep learning models.
-Keras and its underlying framework, TensorFlow [@Abadi2016], have been widely adopted in the AI and ML community .
-However, the built-in visualization tools in Keras are primitive and do not provide the flexibility needed for proper architectural representation.
-Images generated using Keras's built-in visualization tools require significant effort for readers to understand and are simply not suitable for scientific publication or communication purposes. visualkeras addresses this gap by providing a comprehensive set of tools for visualizing Keras models in a way that is both informative and visually appealing.
+Keras and its underlying framework, TensorFlow [@Abadi2016], have been widely adopted in the AI and ML community.
+Although helpful for inspection, the built-in utilities are not aimed at publication-ready figures and provide limited flexibility.
+They therefore leave opportunity for pblank].
+Before visualkeras, the Keras ecosystem lacked a high-quality visualizer like PyTorch’s visualtorch [@Hendria2024]. visualkeras addresses this gap by providing a comprehensive set of tools for visualizing Keras models in a way that is both informative and visually appealing.

 # Key Features
 visualkeras offers a range of visualization features and customization options.
 The framework is split into two main components.